Summer time heat is here!

-With Saturday’s storms out of the way, we turn our attention to the days and the week ahead when our temperatures are expected to hit the 100 degree mark and several records are likely to be set.
+With the weekend storms out of the way, we turn our attention to the days and the week ahead when our temperatures are expected to hit the 100 degree mark and several records are likely to be set.
+We are in for some SERIOUS summer heat.

-No rain is in the forecast for next week as our temperatures climb to the upper 90s and even triple digit heat is expected mid-week.
-The heat index Sunday climbs to 103 to 106 degrees.
-Heat warnings will be issued mid-week.
+No rain is in the forecast for this week as our temperatures climb to the triple digits by mid-week.
+The heat index today climbs to 103 to 106 degrees.
+Heat warnings will likely be issued mid-week.

 Tracking the tropics: